 | Long-Term Value | Spray-on has a lower up-front cost, but the coating usually needs to be redone every couple of years. | A pour-on coat lasts long enough that most clients replace or sell the tub before the finish needs to be redone. |

-We’ve been using the pour-on method since 2013.
-Over those years, across thousands of New York apartments, it’s proven to be the most reliable way to restore a bathtub without replacing it.
+We’ve been using the pour-on method since 2013, and brought it to New York in 2022.
+Across thousands of jobs over those years, it’s proven to be the most reliable way to restore a bathtub without replacing it.
 Here’s why we use it and why our clients keep choosing it over a full renovation.

 Lasts 10–15 years.
 A properly applied pour-on coat is several times thicker than a sprayed finish.
 It bonds tightly to cast iron and porcelain, doesn’t peel, and holds up to daily use.
 With normal care, you won’t need to think about the tub again for over a decade.